List of photographic films: Color negative films

+Color reversal (slide) films

 Japan Camera Hunter

 Bellamy Hunt is a camera collector and runs the website Japan Camera Hunter.
 He released his own branded film in 2016, using a B&W traffic surveillance film manufactured by Agfa Gevaert.

 Kentmere

 Kentmere is a brand of classic grain B&W films introduced in 2009 and produced by Harman Technology in Mobberley, Cheshire, UK.
 Originally designed as a lower priced brand to their Ilford offer to compete in the US market they are now available worldwide.
 Similar films are also made by Harman Technology for the Agfaphoto, Oriental and Rollei brands.
 The name is derived from the Kentmere based photographic paper brand acquired by Ilford in 2007 and the films are particularly aimed at the student market and those new to black and white photography, due to their lower cost and 'forgiving' exposure latitude.
 Film names and packaging were revised in 2018.
-On 1st December 2022, 120 format film was added to the range.
+On 1 December 2022, 120 format film was added to the range.
+An ISO 200 film was added in May 2025.